awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-secretsmanager-secret-generatesecretstring.md

 ## Properties<a name="aws-properties-secretsmanager-secret-generatesecretstring-properties"></a>

 `ExcludeCharacters`  <a name="cfn-secretsmanager-secret-generatesecretstring-excludecharacters"></a>
 A string that excludes characters in the generated password\.
-The default value is that all characters from the included sets can be used\.
+By default, all characters from the included sets can be used\.
 The string can be a minimum length of 0 characters and a maximum length of 7168 characters\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`